-- · Students who enroll in the Professional Nursing Associate's Degree program (September 2019 and beyond) or the Accelerated Bachelor of Science in Nursing degree program (July 2019 and beyond) and have a practical nursing license (Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN)) that is current and unencumbered on the date their program starts at Rasmussen College, may receive a waiver from NUR 1055 Introduction to Nursing, NUR 2243 Professional Nursing Skills I, and NUR 2356 Multidimensional Care I. The student's license status, as recorded on the state's licensing website, will be reviewed and, if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a course waiver (CW). - · Students who enrolled or reentered in the Professional Nursing Associate's Degree program, prior to September 2019, and have a practical nursing license that is current and unencumbered on the date their program started at Rasmussen College, may receive a waiver from NUR 1172 Nutritional Principles in Nursing and NUR 2115 Fundamentals of Professional Nursing.
-The student's license status, as recorded on the state's licensing website, will be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be nosted on the student transcript as a course waiver (CW). - Students who enroll in a Rasmussen Practical Nursing, Professional Nursing or Accelerated Bachelor of Science in Nursing program, and have completed specific Medic Courses while in the military as recorded on either a Joint Services Transcript (JST) or an ACE military transcript from the American Council for Education (ACE) transcript, may receive a waiver from the following courses:
+- · Students who enroll in the Professional Nursing Associate's Degree program or the Accelerated Bachelor of Science Degree program at campuses located in Florida, Kansas, Minnesota, North Dakota or Wisconsin and have a practical nursing license (Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN)) that is current and unencumbered on the date their program starts at Rasmussen College, may receive a waiver from NUR1055 Introduction to Nursing, NUR2243 Professional Nursing Skills I and NUR2356 Multidimensional Care I. The student's license status, as recorded on the state's licensing website, will be reviewed and, if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a course waiver (CW). - Students who enroll in the Professional Nursing Associate's Degree program at campuses located in Illinois and have a practical nursing license (Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN)) that is current and unencumbered on the date their program started at Rasmussen College, may receive a waiver from NUR1172 Nutritional Principles in Nursing and NUR2115 Fundamentals of Professional Nursing.
+The student's license status, as recorded on the state's licensing website, will be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a course waiver (CW). - Students who enroll in a Rasmussen Practical Nursing, Professional Nursing or Accelerated Bachelor of Science in Nursing program, and have completed specific Medic Courses while in the military as recorded on either a Joint Services Transcript (JST) or an ACE military transcript from the American Course or a waiver from the following courses: